Reviewed by Oct 05, 2020| Updated on

 The full cost of transportation requires tax, insurance, and storage.
 This helps traders to measure the value of opportunity as money that is tied up in the asset cannot receive interest or capital gains anywhere else.

-Full carry is an idealized term, since what a more extended futures contract on the market markets is not precisely the exact value of the spot price plus the carrying expense.
+Full carry is an idealised term, since what a more extended futures contract on the market is not precisely the exact value of the spot price plus the carrying expense.
 It's the same as the difference between the selling price of a stock and its valuation using the net present value of the potential cash flows of the underlying firm.
-Delivery and demand for a stock or futures contract continuously shift such that values fluctuate around the idealized value.
+Delivery and demand for a stock or futures contract continuously shift such that values fluctuate around the idealised value.